 The status outputs on the DL230 can be operated with active or inactive logic.
-The output mode
+The output mode must be parameterized accordingly for this purpose (see below).

 - Press ENTER. ⇒ The set value will flash. - Repeatedly press one of the arrow keys ▲ or ▼ until the text Status+ (logic active: message is active, if the output is switched on) or Status- (logic inactive: message is active, if the output is switched off) flashes. - Press ENTER to confirm the set value.
-The input process can be cancelled by pressing ESC. - b) Setting the status pointer for the output: - Press the ▼ key in the appropriate output menu until SpO1 or SpO2 is displayed. - Press ENTER. ⇒ The set value will flash. - Move the cursor to the digits using the arrow key ➤ or ◄ and change them to a value shown in the table using the arrow key ▲ or ▼.
+The input process can be cancelled by pressing ESC.

-Key for the status pointer:
+- Press the ▼ key in the appropriate output menu until SpO1 or SpO2 is displayed. - Press ENTER. ⇒ The set value will flash. - Move the cursor to the digits using the arrow key ▶ or ◄ and change them to a value shown in the table using the arrow key ▲ or ▼. - Key for the status pointer:

-a.mm 0s:b.c
+a.mm\0s:b.c